 Also, a dataset can be both viewed and downloaded from its respective page by clicking on the ‘Download’ button and the ‘Explore’ buttons respectively.
 The ‘Explore’ button in turn provides the option of ‘Preview’ for a dataset.

-The datasets can be shared by using the social communication channels like Google+, Twitter and Facebook.
+The datasets can be shared by using the social media channels like Twitter and Facebook.
 Separate icons for these have been provided on the left-panel of all pages corresponding to a particular dataset.

 We will be adding a lot of new features and databases on this portal in the coming months.
 An active Discussion Forum will be integrated on the portal very soon.
 Moreover, more Central and State specific schemes will be added on the Schemes dashboard in the coming months.

 Suggestions & Feedback